Next step: Ph.D. student in biological and biomedical sciences at the University of North Carolina, Chapel Hill

-Pharmacy major Anh Luu has been involved with research since late in her first year at ONU, and has worked on three different research projects alongside ONU professors.
-It all started with just one simple question: Why not?
+Pharmacy major Anh Luu became involved with research her first year at ONU, and worked on four different research projects alongside ONU professors.

-Anh became initially involved with research after attending a research poster showcase in the Raabe College of Pharmacy, which introduced her to different research projects by faculty.
-She then joined Dr. Sophocles Chrissobolis’ research team, where she assisted with studying the effects of the Regulator of G-Protein signaling on certain bodily functions and behavior.
+Luu joined Dr. Sophocles Chrissobolis’ research team, where she assisted with studying the effects of the Regulator of G-protein signaling on certain bodily functions and behavior.
 This study was accepted for publication in the Journal of Cardiovascular Pharmacology.

-For her second project, she helped design and conduct a study on reaction time in esports competitors, football players and non-competitive peers in response to visual, auditory and tactile stimulations.
-This research resulted in her co-authoring a pending publication with The Ohio Journal of Science, along with her faculty advisors, Dr. Vicki Motz and Dr. Rema Suniga.
-Most recently, she is working with Dr. Mark Olah on studying endothelial cells and the ACE-II enzyme in hypoxic conditions.
+For her second project, she helped design and conduct a study on reaction time in esports competitors, football players and non-competitive peers in response to visual, auditory and tactile simulations.
+This research resulted in her co-authoring a publication for The Ohio Journal of Science along with her faculty advisors.

 Luu also worked with Dr. Mark Olah on studying endothelial cells and the ACE-II enzyme in hypoxic conditions and studying how activated EPAC1 protects endothelial cells from death caused by TNF-alpha.

 Luu says she learned something unique from each research project.
 “In a way, the research made my classes more interesting, enabling me to see how different and seemingly unrelated concepts connect to each other.”